DRC: Neglected Congolese victims deserve justice now

 Fair trial and due process must be guaranteed, as judges and other judicial staff regularly face threats and interference from the political authorities and military officials, according to the report.

-Amnesty International also calls for a programme to be put in place to protect victims and witnesses who are reluctant to come forward for fears of reprisals by perpetrators who are still free.
+Amnesty International also calls for a program to be put in place to protect victims and witnesses who are reluctant to come forward for fears of reprisals by perpetrators who are still free.

 “When there is nothing valuable in our houses, they come and take the women.
 In September 2010 my house was burned down.
 At around 10pm, several soldiers came to my house and kicked down the door.
 They found me and started beating me, breaking one of my ribs.